 Delayed administration of oxytocin can increase maternal mortality: IMA

-The IMA has strongly opposed an advisory by the Health Ministry asking states and union territories for delayed administration of the drug oxytocin to women at the time of childbirth, saying do so would push up maternal mortality.
+The IMA has strongly opposed an advisory by the Health Ministry asking states and union territories for delayed administration of the drug oxytocin to women at the time of childbirth, saying doing so can push up maternal mortality.
 Terming the guidelines "unacceptable", the doctors' body said they should not be followed by any conscientious doctor and demanded withdrawal of the advisory.

 Oxytocin is a naturally occurring hormone that causes uterine contractions during labour and helps new mothers lactate.
 "IMA is of the strong opinion that management of clinical situations should be left to the best practices of the profession set by the professional bodies at the national and international level," it said in a statement.